saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 ## **12.3.
 Using `select`**

-The `select` statement allows a goroutine to wait on multiple channel operations.
-It’s like a `switch` for channels.
+The `select` statement is a powerful feature in Go, allowing a goroutine to wait on multiple channel operations.
+It is similar to a `switch` statement but works with channels.
+The first case that is ready will be executed.

 ### **Example 3: Basic `select` Statement**